Section 1 – Eligibility

 Section 4 – Starts & Restarts

-S4.0 All starts & Restarts are controlled by the race leader, the leader may start the race after the pace car leaves the race track.
+S4.0 All starts & Restarts are controlled by the race leader, the leader may start the race after the pace car leaves the race track and the leader has reached the apex of the final corner of the race track.

 S4.2 The leader must maintain a consistent pace speed.
 Penalties will be issued if it is determined that the leader “brake checked” or reduced their speed prior to restarting the race